We’ve had a lot of questions come in over the past few weeks about how we survive as freelance writers. We’ve heard it all.

 There are a few restrictions, but not too many.
 Basically, if you’re running from the law for one charge or another, or if you’re behind on child support, Medicaid probably isn’t going to work out for you.
 But for everyone else, if your income falls within the state guidelines, you’re set.

-Medicaid is pretty comprehensive, but there are a few things it won’t cover.
+Medicaid is pretty comprehensive, covering many key things for writers, including loss of sight, but there are a few things it won’t cover.
 Some states don’t include vision or dental insurance in Medicaid plans, and most states won’t cover things like medical marijuana.
 Not yet, anyway.

 To apply for Medicaid, visit your local Department of Social Services, or you can apply online.